michiard/CLOUDS-LAB/labs/pig-lab/README.md

 [tstat]: tstat-analysis/README.md "TSTAT"

-## Real-world data analysis: Working with an Airline dataset
+## Use-case: Working with an Airline dataset
 Please, go to [AIRLINE Traffic Analysis with Pig][airlines] for this exercise.

 [airlines]: airtraffic-analysis/README.md "AIRLINES"